 It is the worst Star Wars movie I have ever seen for a reason.

 Literally everything Luke, Leia and Han fought to achieve, what countless Rebels fought and died for, and what finally drove Anakin Skywalker to return to the light side of the Force and sacrifice his own life for, WAS ALL FOR NOTHING.
-Seriously, just think about it: the Galactic Empire is back under the First Order, with forces and weaponry many times more powerful than ever before.
-Luke is so ashamed that he has gone into hiding.
-Han and Leia’s love has fallen apart, their own son has turned to the dark side and has become a mass murderer on a galaxy-wide scale and worships Darth Vader, and Han even abandoned the Rebellion for a time.
-The galaxy has even completely forgotten just what Luke, Leia, Han, and countless rebels fought to achieve has been for absolutely nothing; worse, the galaxy is now in an even worse position because of what they did.
-Move aside before you break a hip, you geriatric geezers, it’s time for the next generation!
+Seriously, just think about it: the Galactic Empire is back as the First Order, with forces more numerous and weaponry many times more powerful than ever before, and is again led by two Sith.
+Luke’s new Jedi Order has been completely destroyed, and he is so ashamed that he has gone into hiding.
+Han and Leia’s love has fallen apart, their own son has turned to the dark side and has become a mass murderer on a galaxy-wide scale and worships Darth Vader, and Han has even abandoned the Rebellion for a time.
+The galaxy has even completely forgotten just what the Rebellion has done for the galaxy.
+Everything that Luke, Leia, Han, and countless rebels fought and died to achieve has been for absolutely nothing; worse, the galaxy is now in an even worse position because of what they did.
+Move aside before you break a hip, you geriatric geezers, it’s time for the next generation to step forward!

 I was not kidding when I said that The Force Awakens is worse than the prequels by a long shot.
 Do you know what the prequels did?
 They actually tried.
 Whether or not it all worked out is another question entirely.
 But at least the prequels introduced subjects into the Star Wars universe that were new and unheard of at the time.